V5C Registration Certificate Changes

 It's not just the front cover that's changed.
 Inside the new V5C there are the following changes:

-UPDATE: In June 2020, DVLA launched a new service to enable you to change the address on your vehicle log book (V5C) online.
+DVLA launched a service to enable you to change the address on your vehicle log book (V5C) online.

 If you are selling or scrapping your car, it's important that you keep your V5C, and only pass on the new keeper slip to the person or company buying your car.
 You need the rest of the V5C to let DVLA know that you are no longer in possession of the car.
 Don’t forget to note down the details of the new owner or company.